11.1 – The Valuation Ratio

 This means if ARBL were to liquidate all its assets and pay off its debt, Rs.79.8 per shares is what the shareholders can expect.

-Moving ahead, if we divide the current market price of the stock by the book value per share, we will get the price to the book value of the firm.
-The P/BV indicates how many times the stock is trading over and above the book value of the firm.
-Clearly the higher the ratio, the more expensive the stock is.
+Moving ahead, if we divide the stock’s current market price by the book value per share, we will get the price to the firm’s book value.
+The P/BV indicates how many times the stock is trading over and above the firm’s book value.
+Clearly, the higher the ratio, the more expensive the stock is.

 Let us calculate this for ARBL.
 We know: